How LifeVault works

 Step 2

-Names, dates, dosages, policy numbers, group numbers, prescriber names — automatically extracted and pre-filled into the correct fields, ready for you to review before saving.
-Less manual entry.
-Less deciding what goes where.
+Names, dates, dosages, policy numbers, prescriber names — extracted and pre-filled into the correct fields, ready for you to review.
+We extract what we can; you confirm what's right.

 This isn't a generic file scanner.
-LifeVault understands the structure of medical records, insurance cards, prescriptions, and identification documents.
-It knows that a policy number belongs in the policy number field, that a dosage belongs with the medication, and that a doctor's name links to a contact.
+LifeVault understands the structure of medical records, insurance cards, prescriptions, and identification documents — so extracted data lands in the right fields, not a generic dump.

 LifeVault reading and extracting details from a home insurance document